reselbob/innosoft/microservices-architecture/04-service-discovery-k8s/README.md

 frontend-prod-d54d657fc-lz9pv    1/1     Running   0          12m
 ```

-Now let's navigate into the a container so we can have a view of the world "inside" of the container.
+Now let's navigate into the a pod's container so we can have a view of the world "inside" of the cluster.

 `kubectl exec -it POD_NAME -- sh`